lancedb/lance/test_data/readme.md

   **incorrectly** migrated from v0.7.5.
 The `Fragment.physical_rows` field is incorrect, as it was filled in with the row count (after deletions).
 Readers should know to ignore these stats.
 Writers should correct the statistics.
+* `v0.8.14/corrupt_index`: This dataset has a vector index whose fragment bitmap is incorrect and cannot be trusted.
+If the writer version is 0.8.14 or older then bugs may occur when searching this kind of dataset.
+There is no good workaround for readers.
+Writers should make sure to recompute the fragment bitmap when updating indices that were sourced from old versions.